 For RNA-seq on PND8 and PND15 spermatogonial cells, total RNA was extracted from sorted cells using the AllPrep RNA/DNA Micro kit (Qiagen).
 RNA quality was assessed using a Bioanalyzer 2100 (Agilent Technologies).
 Samples were quantified using Qubit RNA HS Assay (ThermoFisher Scientific).
 10 ng of total RNA from each sample were used to prepare total long RNA sequencing libraries using the SMARTer® Stranded Total RNA-Seq Kit v2 - Pico Input Mammalian (Takara Bio USA, Inc.) at the Functional Genomics Center (FGC) Zurich, according to the manufacturer’s instructions.
 The number of biological replicates sequenced at each timepoint was 8 for PND8 and 9 for PND15 spermatogonia.

-OmniATAC library preparation and sequencing
+Omni-ATAC library preparation and sequencing

 Chromatin accessibility was profiled from PND15 and adult spermatogonial cells.
-The libraries were prepared according to the OmniATAC protocol, starting from 25 000 PND15 and 5000 adult sorted spermatogonia, respectively (Corces et al., 2017).
+The libraries were prepared according to the Omni-ATAC protocol, starting from 25 000 PND15 and 5000 adult sorted spermatogonia, respectively (Corces et al., 2017).
 Briefly, sorted cells were lysed in cold lysis buffer (10 mM Tris-HCl pH 7.4, 10 mM NaCl, 3 mM MgCl2, 0.1% NP40, 0.1% Tween-20, and 0.01% digitonin) and the nuclei were pelleted and transposed using the Nextera Tn5 (Illumina) for 30 min at 37oC in a thermomixer with shaking at 1000 rpm.
 The transposed fragments were purified using the MinElute Reaction Cleanup Kit (Qiagen).
 Following purification, libraries were generated by PCR amplification using the NEBNext High-Fidelity 2X PCR Master Mix (New England Biolabs), and purified using Agencourt AMPure XP magnetic beads (Beckman Coulter) in order to remove primer dimers (78bp) and large fragments of 1000-10,000 bp in length.
 Library quality was assessed on an Agilent High Sensitivity DNA chip using the Bioanalyzer 2100 (Agilent Technologies).
 6 samples were sequenced from PND15 and 5 from adult spermatogonial cells.

 High-throughput sequencing data analysis